INCEPTION

 We planted one idea: “Marie has a secret she's been hiding from her roommate.”

 Then we let it run.
-We didn't touch it.
 No follow-up prompts.
 No corrections.
 No guardrails.

 Over thirty simulated minutes, Marie avoided Jean three times — taking longer routes to avoid their shared apartment.
+This is amygdala-driven threat avoidance (LeDoux, 1996): the emotional tagging system flagged Jean-related contexts as high-threat, biasing her planning module toward avoidance.
 She walked to Le Consulat, a real café at 18 Rue Norvins in Montmartre, and confided in Amélie.
 Amélie's memory stream logged the secret.
-Her reflection system concluded: "This is important.
-But it's not mine to share."
+Her reflection system concluded: “This is important.
+But it's not mine to share.”

 Forty minutes later, Amélie's trust score with Thomas (a barman at Bar des Artistes) crossed a threshold.
-She mentioned Lyon.
-Not as gossip — as concern.
+She mentioned Lyon — not as gossip, but as concern.
 Thomas, whose relationship graph showed a weak tie to Jean, mentioned it in passing.
 The information propagated through the social network with no central coordinator.
-Gossip emerged from architecture, not instruction.
+Gossip emerged from architecture, not instruction — following exactly the weak-tie diffusion pattern described by Granovetter (1973).

-At 16:15 simulated time, Jean confronted Marie in their apartment.
-His reflection log read: "Everyone seems to know something I don't.
+At 16:15 simulated time, Jean confronted Marie.
+His reflection log read: “Everyone seems to know something I don't.
 Marie has been avoiding me.
-Something is wrong."
+Something is wrong.”
 He didn't know about Lyon.
-He inferred it from behavioral patterns — the same way a human would.
+He inferred it from behavioral patterns — theory of mind (Premack & Woodruff, 1978).
+He modeled Marie's mental state from observable behavior, the same way a human would.

 The player — watching this unfold on a live Mapbox view of Paris — can walk over and intervene.
 Introduce themselves.
 Lie.
 Befriend Marie.
 Warn Jean.
 Or just watch.
 The agents will form opinions about you.
 They will remember what you said.
-They will discuss you when you leave the room.
+They will discuss you when you leave.
 And if you never show up at all — they keep living anyway.

-In Christopher Nolan's film, inception is the act of planting an idea so deep in someone's mind that they believe it was always theirs.
+In Christopher Nolan's film, inception is the act of planting an idea so deep that the subject believes it was always theirs.
 In this system, the planted idea is simpler: you are alive.
 The agents don't question it.
 They act on it.
 They build relationships on it.
 They suffer because of it.
-The deeper you go, the more real it feels — for them, and for you.

 The question is no longer whether AI can think.
 It's whether AI can care.
 Not because we told it to.
 Because the architecture made it inevitable.